Mathematics research in the School builds around three broad and overlapping research groupings.

 Matt Visser is a world-renowned expert on the theory of gravitation.
 This will be his fourth Marsden project and it concerns "The final stages of the Hawking evaporation of black holes”.
 Stephen Hawking predicted in 1974 that black holes are not entirely black - they emit radiation and slowly evaporate due to subtle quantum effects.
 The final stages of this process, when the black hole has become relatively small, continue to generate heated debate and confusion among experts, even after 40 years of intensive research.
 Matt plans a renewed attack on this problem, based on a three-fold approach: investigating the types of horizon that can occur and their implications for the internal structure of black holes, investigating the quantum energy conditions and the properties of any resulting spacetime singularities, and finally a careful analysis of both the differences and similarities between black-hole and ordinary thermodynamics.

 These projects bring to 34 the number of Marsden grants on which Victoria mathematicians and statisticians have been principal investigators, in the 20 years the Fund has been running.
 The total value of those grants is in excess $12.5M.
-This remarkable ongoing record places the School of Mathematics, Statistics and Operations Research at the forefront of Victoria’s leading research standing in New Zealand.
+This remarkable ongoing record places the School of Mathematics and Statistics at the forefront of Victoria’s leading research standing in New Zealand.